 Author: Charlie English

 How I Found It: I was meandering around the British Library one day, and made my way into the bookshop (I know, you guys are shocked).
 At the time, I was working on my degree in Book History, and imagine my delight when I found that the bookshop in the British Library had a whole section on the history of the book!
-If there’s anything that rivals my love of books, it’s the love of a good adventure story.
+And, really, if there’s anything that rivals my love of books, it’s the love of a good adventure story.
 So, naturally, I was drawn to the book that puts those two together.

 In a Nutshell: One of the most terrifying stories in the world is that the rich cultural heritage of Africa in general and Timbuktu in particular depended almost entirely upon an empty text message and a rogue librarian.
 Charlie English adeptly weaves two stories together: That of the “discovery” of the fabled and scholarly city of Timbuktu by European explorers and the scramble to save its priceless manuscripts from wholesale destruction by Al-Qaeda in 2012.